 Quick answer

-A first edition of Dead Fingers Talk by William S. Burroughs (John Calder / Olympia Press, 1963) is identified by: Cloth in dust jacket (jacket designed by Ian Sommerville); first printing with no later printings stated.
-True first is the 1963 John Calder in association with Olympia Press London hardcover, a UK-only original never issued or translated outside the UK until the 2020 restored edition.
+A first edition of Dead Fingers Talk by William S. Burroughs (John Calder / Olympia Press, 1963) is identified by: London: John Calder in association with Olympia Press, 1963.
+True first is the 1963 John Calder in association with Olympia Press, London hardcover, a UK-only original never issued or translated outside the UK; it was out of print for nearly fifty years until the 2020 Restored edition, which first identified the previously unpublished material Calder had claimed.

 Checklist — a true first has these:

-- Composite text drawn from Naked Lunch, The Soft Machine, and The Ticket That Exploded
+- Composite text drawn from Naked Lunch, The Soft Machine, and The Ticket That Exploded, rearranged into a new narrativeP-033710

 - Publisher imprint reads John Calder / Olympia Press